smartman1234/Realty/README.md

 - Fill the listing form and List your asset
 - Mint an NFT for the asset right after you've submitted the asset for listing.
 - Check [`Featured Properties`](https://realty-app.netlify.app/properties) to view your publicly listed asset.
+- Click on Save to buy to add a listing to your savings vault.
-- Click deposit, to deposit token amount into user's savings account.
+- Click deposit, to deposit token amount into user vault.
-- Start Savings, creates a saving account for a user.
-Permits property saving listing.
+- Click on withdraw to withdraw all tokens saved on a particular listing.
+- Click on remove from vault to remove a listing from your vault, you can only remove a listing from vault after withdrawing all the tokens saved on it.

 ## Tools Used